 Then you need to select the Sex of the horse and list the State or Country Foaled.
 These two portions of Section 1 are commonly overlooked, and not having this information will cause the registration to be pended.

-Finally, if you have completed a DNA kit on the horse prior to submitting the registration application there is a place to note the test kit number; however, if you would like to request the DNA kit at the time of registration the Genetic Testing box beneath Section 1 must be marked.
+If you have completed a DNA kit on the horse prior to submitting the registration application there is a place to note the test kit number; however, if you would like to request the DNA kit at the time of registration the Genetic Testing box beneath Section 1 must be marked.
 If the box is not marked and you are paying with a credit card, it is assumed you have not given permission for your card to be charged for the DNA kit fee.
 We also offer the option of having the DNA kit emailed to you which lowers the price to $55.00 per kit.
 To request the emailed version, mark the appropriate Genetic Testing box, and provide your email address somewhere on the form.

-Section 2 is the Breeder’s Certificate and requires the signatures of both the stallion owner at time of breeding and dam owner at time of breeding, as recorded in the PFHA database.
+Section 2 on the registration form is the Breeder’s Certificate and requires the signatures of both the stallion owner at time of breeding and dam owner at time of breeding, as recorded in the PFHA database.
 Even if the mating is reflected on the stallion’s breeding report, Section 2 must be signed by both parties.
 The Breeder’s Certificate is commonly filled out with incorrect signatures, so if you are unsure who owned the sire or dam at breeding or which agent can sign for a particular farm, please contact us and that information can be provided.

 If you are ordering your genetic test kit via the registration application, the sire and dam information provided in Section 2 will be used to create the kit.
 Therefore, it is important to list the horses’ correct registered names and numbers to avoid problems during DNA testing.